 For those of you new to #clearthelist, I would like to welcome you to the linkup where we share our monthly goals!
 And for those of you who are returning – welcome back!

-Just as a quick recap, I cohost #clearthelist with a lovely pair of bloggers, Lindsay of Lindsay Does Languages and Mariah of Food, Booze & Baggage.
-You should definitely take a minute to head over and check out their sites if you haven’t already!
+Just as a quick recap, I cohost #clearthelist with a lovely blogger, Lindsay of Lindsay Does Languages.
+You should definitely take a minute to head over and check out her site if you haven’t already!

 We’d absolutely love for you to a part of our community.
 You can join us by adding a link to your own goal post below.